Spanish-Japanese Bilateral Programme of Technological Cooperation

 The evaluation process will begin once all the complete documentation has been submitted.

-If the project proposal is submitted to a specific call for proposals where there is a deadline for the application and submission of documents, the applicant must meet the deadlines set.
+If the project proposal is submitted to a specific call for proposals with a deadline for the application and submission of documents, the applicant must meet the scheduled dates.

 In the case of those projects whose Japanese partners carry out projects with their own funds, an open window is available for the reception of proposals.